-Examples of consulting services or projects within UAB by which special fees may be paid to the faculty member include special lectures, short courses, sponsored research projects, and continuing education projects.
+Examples of internal activities within UAB by which additional compensation may be paid to the faculty member include special lectures, short courses, sponsored research projects, and continuing education projects.

-Rates of payment for consulting or special services are to be determined on the basis of the individual’s salary or evidence that the fee is appropriate considering the qualifications of the consultant, normal charges, and the nature of the services to be provided and should be approved by the appropriate administrator(s).
+Rates of payment for internal activities or special services are to be determined on the basis of the individual’s salary or evidence that the fee is appropriate considering the qualifications of the consultant, normal charges, and the nature of the services to be provided and should be approved by the appropriate administrator(s).
 Work for special fees should be performed so as not to interfere with academic or other UAB responsibilities.
-Such fees are considered income and, as such, are paid and reported according to stipulations of the “Personal Services Approval and Payment Policy–UAB Employee.”
+Such fees are considered income and, as such, are paid and reported according to stipulations of the “Personal Services Approval and Payment Policy–UAB Employee" policy.

-The appropriate Department Chair, Dean, or Library Director of the consultant and the unit requesting the service must give their approval of these consulting activities within UAB.
-If consulting is across school lines, approval by the Provost also is required.
-Consulting by UAB faculty or staff under funds obtained from UAB grants or contracts or funds from any extramural source additionally requires the approval of the Provost.
+The appropriate Department Chair, Dean, or Library Director of the faculty or staff performing the internal activity and Department Chair, Dean, or Library Director of the unit requesting the service must give their approval of these internal activities.
+If internal activity is across school lines, approval by the Provost also is required.
+Internal activities by UAB faculty or staff under funds obtained from UAB grants or contracts or funds from any extramural source additionally requires the approval of the Provost.
 All such approvals must be obtained before a commitment is made.

 Senior administrators shall disclose any potential conflict of interest as described in the UA System Board Manual Policy 106 – Ethics – Conflicts of Interest – Members of the Board of Trustees and Senior Administrators.
-Questions related to the Conflicts of Commitment Policy and the Conflicts of Interest Policy should be directed to the University Compliance Officer.(Return to top)
+Questions related to the UAB Enterprise Conflict of Interest and Conflict of Commitment Policy should be directed to the University Compliance Office.(Return to top)